What Writing Means to Me

 Writing is self-entertainment.
 Everyone seems to be an authority on writing.
 I barely know what writing actually entails.
 I bob and weave through the flow of the piece and occasionally land jabs to set up the eventual right hook or cross.
 The punchy prose hopefully interests a few readers, but is that the holy grail?
 Ultimately, who do we write for?
 Is it for ourselves?
 Is it for an audience?
 I primarily write for an audience of one—myself—and when I enjoy this process I might have a shot at entertaining others as well.
 Not all writers will share this opinion.

-Writing is patience.
+Writing is an enigma.
 I love her.
 She’s a fountain of knowledge and timeless wisdom.
 Her sense of humor is subtle and witty—subtly witty.
 But, here lies the rub: my muse is bipolar and controlling.
 She has no respect for my schedule, goes missing for days on end, and calls me at odd hours of the day.
 When I’m taking a shower.
 She rings.
 When I’m heading to bed.
 She rings.
 When I’m with another woman.
 Ring ring ring.
 Sometimes she will seductively whisper her insights to me, and other times she will send me on a nonsensical treasure hunt.
-I hate to admit it but she has me in the palm of her hand.
+She has me in the palm of her hand.
 There’s no disobedience, only learned helplessness.
+I hate her.
 Is it fair for me to play the victim card?
 Maybe, it’s my fault for treating her like a mistress.
 Maybe, my emotional neglect is the root cause of her passive aggressive behavior.
-Or maybe, she’s testing the strength of our love—will I leave her in old age or if she loses her divine powers?
-It’s all a test of patience.
+Or maybe, she’s testing the strength of our love: Will I abandon her in old age?
+Will I leave her if she loses her divine powers?
+Who knows what she thinks.

 Writing is obsession.
 Syntax, diction, structure, theme, style, voice, medium, purpose, audience—no stones unturned.
 The most agonizing part of the writing process is word choice.
 A word that doesn’t capture what I want to say goes through countless editing iterations.
 A word that doesn’t match the rhythm or tempo of the sentence sticks out like an irritating nail—my subconscious won’t rest until I hammer it down.
 I go through the definition, the synonyms, the antonyms, the etymology, and the collocations of that specific word, endlessly searching for nonexistent perfection.